 - Olive oil and Garlic: garlic adds extra flavor to the crostini - but, if you prefer, you can omit the garlic and brush the baguette slices with just the olive oil.

-- Sun-dried tomatoes: purchase the ones in oil, so they are softened when you slice them.
+- Sun-dried tomatoes: Like in this Tuna with Sundried Tomatoes and Figs recipe, purchase the ones in oil, so they are softened when you slice them.
 Drain the oil before dicing.
 You may also find diced sun-dried tomatoes in a small jar; this will save you a little time and effort.

 - Prosciutto: adds more savory, "meaty", flavor to the dish.